Background

 In October 2010, California became one of 11 states selected to receive a Safe and Supportive Schools (S3) grant from the U.S. Department of Education, Office of Safe and Drug-Free Schools.
-This four-year grant is intended to support statewide measurement of conditions for learning (known also as school climate), as well as targeted programmatic interventions to improve those conditions.
-The S3 grant addresses issues of school safety and bullying, substance abuse, positive relationships, other learning support, and student engagement.
-The grant will target California's comprehensive high schools (grades nine through twelve) with the greatest needs in multiple areas of school climate.
+This four-year grant was intended to support statewide measurement of conditions for learning (known also as school climate), as well as targeted programmatic interventions to improve those conditions.
+The S3 grant addressed issues of school safety and bullying, substance abuse, positive relationships, other learning support, and student engagement.
+The grant targeted California's comprehensive high schools (grades nine through twelve) with the greatest needs in multiple areas of school climate.

-The four-year grant period runs from October 2010 through September 2014.
+The four-year grant period ran from October 2010 through September 2014.
+S3 officially closed out in September 2015 with the end of a 12-month no-cost extension period.

 Following federal grant guidelines, 95 districts with the lowest achieving high schools were invited by the California Department of Education (CDE) to participate in the S3 Program.
-See the 58 Participating Districts that have accepted the invitation and participated in the baseline data collection phase in 2010-11.
+Participating districts accepted the invitation and participated in the baseline data collection phase in 2010-11.

 Project Goals

-The CDE has established the following goals for S3:
+The CDE established the following goals for S3:

 - Improve conditions for learning, including school climate and school safety, in high schools with the greatest needs, as identified by data.